List of Major League Baseball players with a home run in their first major league at bat

 Tyler Austin (left) and Aaron Judge (right) are the only teammates to homer in their first major league at bats in the same game and to accomplish this in back-to-back at bats.

 In baseball, a home run is credited to a batter when they hit a fair ball and reach home safely on the same play, without the benefit of an error.
-137 players have hit a home run in their first at bat of a Major League Baseball (MLB) game, the most recent being Zach Cole of the Houston Astros on September 12, 2025.
+146 players have hit a home run in their first at bat of a Major League Baseball (MLB) game, the most recent being Emmanuel Rodriquez on September 12, 2026.
 George Tebeau and Mike Griffin both hit home runs in their first at bats on April 16, 1887.
 These players are recognized together as the first player to homer in his first major league at bat because it is unknown which one hit first.

 Luke Stuart, Walter Mueller, and Johnnie LeMaster hit inside-the-park home runs in their first at bats.
 Bill Duggleby, Jeremy Hermida, Kevin Kouzmanoff and Daniel Nava hit grand slams in their first at bats—Kouzmanoff and Nava doing so on the first pitch.
 Ernie Koy and Heinie Mueller were the first players to accomplish the feat in the same game, doing so for the Brooklyn Dodgers and Philadelphia Phillies, respectively, in the first inning of Opening Day in 1938.
 This was equalled in 2016 by Tyler Austin and Aaron Judge, who became the only players to achieve the feat as teammates (playing for the New York Yankees) and in back-to-back at bats.
-Two players, Bob Nieman and Keith McDonald, each homered in their second at bat also (with Nieman hitting both within the same game).
+Three players, Bob Nieman, Keith McDonald and Joshua Báez, each homered in their second at bat also (with Nieman and Báez each hitting both within their first game).
+Of those, Joshua Báez is the only player to have homered in his first three at bats.
 Paul Gillespie and John Miller are the only players to hit home runs in both their first and last major league at bats; for Miller these were the only two home runs of his MLB career.
-For 23 players, their first at bat home run was the only home run of their major league careers.
+For 25 players, their first at bat home run was the only home run of their major league careers.

 Of the 31 players eligible for the Baseball Hall of Fame who have hit a home run in their first major league at bat, two – Earl Averill and Hoyt Wilhelm – have been elected, neither of them on the first ballot.
 Players are eligible for the Hall of Fame if they have played in at least 10 MLB seasons, and have either been retired for five seasons or deceased for at least six months.
-These requirements leave 19 players ineligible who are active and 75 players ineligible who did not play in 10 seasons.
+These requirements leave 26 players ineligible who are active and 87 players ineligible who did not play in 10 seasons.